 Key Takeaways

-- Probiotics are live microorganisms that can be used to treat a variety of health conditions by rebalancing the body's microbiome.Β
+- Probiotics are live microorganisms that may support a variety of health conditions by helping to rebalance the body's microbiome.

-- You can tell if probiotics are working if you notice improvements in your symptoms.
+- You may notice if probiotics are working if you observe improvements in your symptoms.
 If you start to experience unwanted side effects or observe that your symptoms are no longer improving, it may be an indication that you should stop taking probiotic supplements.

-- While probiotics confer a wide range of health benefits, they might not be the "magic pill" solution, and sometimes, other interventions are required.
-Therefore, patients should consult with their doctors to discuss probiotics and other gut-healing options.Β
+- While probiotics may confer a wide range of health benefits, they might not be the "magic pill" solution, and sometimes, other interventions are required.
+Therefore, individuals should consult with their healthcare providers to discuss probiotics and other gut-supporting options.